The importance of signage beyond wayfinding

 Understanding the relationship between the signifier and the signified is crucial when considering the meaning of signs.

 Symbols embedded within signage carry rich cultural and contextual meanings, influencing how they are perceived and understood.
-An example of this is the color red — this may symbolise danger or urgency in some cultures, while in others, it may represent luck or celebration.
+A clear example of this is color.
+Take the colour red, for instance — though multilayered in communication and symbolism depending on context, in some cultures it may immediately call to mind a sense of danger or urgency, while in others, it may convey or represent luck or celebration.

-Additionally, the design elements and aesthetics of signage play a significant role in evoking specific emotions and associations.
+The design elements and aesthetics of signage also play a significant role in evoking specific emotions and associations.
 For example, a minimalist design could convey a sense of modernity and sophistication, while a more ornate style may evoke tradition and elegance.

 By grasping the symbolic and cultural implications embedded within the form of signage, designers can create experiences that resonate more deeply with users by tapping into deeper layers of interpretation and connection within a given context.